d0ct0r4r6a/d0ct0r4r6a.github.io/_posts/2017-02-01-new-year-new-blog.md

 My name is Arga Saragih.
 I am an Indonesian-Bataknese guy.
 I graduated with a degree in *Electrical Engineering* from Nanyang Technological University.
-I am disposed to programming and tinkering stuff.
-This year, I am determined to land a job as a Front-End Developer.
+I am quite a maverick.
+My hobbies include reading lots of books, writing human-readable codes, learning stuff (chess, as such), and singing.
+I am available for hire and looking for Engineering jobs.

 ### About this website